 Although I have never seen a NASCAR race, I thoroughly enjoyed visiting the Nascar Hall of Fame.
 Admission gives you a chance to be up close and personal with all things NASCAR.
-This is an interactive and highly state of the art facility that will be fun for the whole family.
+This is an interactive and state of the art facility that will be fun for the whole family.

-The Hall of Fame offerings include a shrine dedicated to the hall of famers, photo ops, a behind the scenes look at drivers’ preparation for the race, rotating exhibits, and a High Octane Theater.
+The Hall of Fame offerings includes a shrine dedicated to the hall of famers, photo ops, a behind the scenes look at drivers’ preparation for the race, rotating exhibits, and a High Octane Theater.
 Glory Road is a spectacular ramp area containing 18 historic cars and highlights from NASCAR’s history and tracks.
 Drivers often make guest appearances, so be sure to check the schedule.

 NASCAR’s Pit Crew Challenge is another cutting-edge hands-on opportunity.
 Meanwhile, the Hall of Honor is for inductees to the Hall of Fame and has personal photos, vehicles, racing attire, and a few surprises.
 Do not miss the NASCAR Hall of Fame’s wonderful gift shop and Pit Stop Café.